shooker/Azure-Scripts/PublicIPs/README.md

 # But can it be automated?
 ![Flow Diagram](https://github.com/shooker/Azure-Scripts/blob/master/PublicIPs/Diagram.png)
 ## Automated/api_to_blob.py Script:
-The Python script in the Automation folder called **apy_to_blob.py** calls the Microsoft [Service Tag List API](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/servicetags/list), performs the same transformations in the parsejson.py script, and uploads the file to a Blob Container in Azure Storage.
+The Python script in the Automation folder called **apy_to_blob.py** calls the Microsoft [Service Tag Lfist API](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/servicetags/list), performs the same transformations in the parsejson.py script, and uploads the files to a Blob Container in Azure Storage.
 Use it as a baseline to refactor into your existing business processes or build it as an Azure [Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).

 This script leverages the [API in Preview](https://azure.microsoft.com/en-us/updates/service-tag-discovery-api-in-preview/) to obtain the latest data from Microsoft to keep your IP address ranges current.
-The data obtained from this API call is provided in the same format as the file available on [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=56519).
+The data returned by this API call is provided in the same format as the file available on [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

 ### Pre-Requisites
 1. Ensure that you have Python 3.6, Pandas, and azure-storage-blob modules installed